inrupt/mashlib-dev/README.md

 ## Debugging strategies

 There are a couple of ways you can test and debug your changes to the various projects.
-Before we go into the details, it's important a simplified view of the dependencies:
+Before we go into the details, here's a simplified view of the dependencies:

 ```
 node-solid-server --> rdflib